No trip to New York City is complete without a trip to see the Statue of Liberty.

 So, as part of our virtual trip, we let the Statue of Liberty inspire a fun math experiment.

 We began with a simple book, Statue of Liberty by Lynda Sorensen, to learn all about this famous American symbol.
-(Edited to add: this book is unfortunately out of print.
+(Note: this book is unfortunately out of print.
 The Statue of Liberty by Lloyd G. Douglas would be a good substitute.)

 We learned about when it was built and how it was shipped to America.
 We learned about what it represents.